adamgamble/shotgun_kitty/README.md

 You must use a version of the Arduino IDE >= 1.5.

 Shotgun Kitty uses rake to facilitate easy building and verifying.
-There is an rvmrc that specifies the ruby version (but honestly currently any ruby version will do) The Rakefile parses a YAML file at config/arduino.yml this file should look something like this:
+There is an rvmrc that specifies the ruby version (which is currently 2.1) The Rakefile parses a YAML file at config/arduino.yml this file should look something like this:

 ```
 arduino: